 - You should usually place 2 to 3 times a day or, as directed, a thin layer of medicine on the affected area of the skin.

 - If you are using the spray, shake the container well before using it.

-- Hold the can 3-5 inches (8-13 centimeters) from the affected area, spray until moist.
+- Hold the can 3-5 inches (8-13 centimeters) from the affected area, and spray until moist.

 - If the affected area is on your face, spray the medication on your hand and apply it to your face.

 - If you are using the foam, shake the container well before use.
-Spray the foam on your hand and apply it on the affected area.
+Spray the foam on your hand and apply it to the affected area.

-- Do not use on large areas of the body, cover the area with waterproof bandages or plastic, or apply heat unless your doctor tells you to.
+- Please do not use it on large body areas; cover the area with waterproof bandages or plastic, or apply heat unless your doctor tells you to.
 This can cause serious side effects.

 - Unless you are treating a specific area of the hands, you should wash them immediately.